albertbolanoss/ClipboardPassword/README.md

 1. Create a Json file in this root folder and named it "passwd.json" and add records to this one.
 1. Open "index.html"
-1. That's it, use the free tool
+1. That's it, use this free tool

 ```json
 config = {